Opencast-Moodle/moodle_opencast_ubuntu_vm/README.md

          VirtualBox window for this Ubuntu-VM will have this size).

-In addition, it is very helpful for a better performance of the complete VM, to increase the amount of processor cores under *Settings -> System -> Processor*.
+In addition, it is very helpful for a better performance of the complete VM, to increase the amount of processor cores under *Settings -> System -> Processor* in VirtualBox.

-Furthermore, it is useful to apply the following power settings (under *Settings -> Power*), if the VM is used as a server, for a better performance:<br><br>
+Furthermore, it is useful to apply the following power settings (under *Settings -> Power*) in the VM, if the VM is used as a server, for a better performance:<br><br>
 <img src="README_images/vm_power_settings.png" alt="VM power settings" />